Nutrition

 Thirty years ago, you could take a quick multivitamin or daily gummy vitamin and call it good.
 The health industry has come a long way since then.
 From herbal extracts to enzymes to vitamins and supplements, there is nearly an unlimited amount to choose from.

 One of the fastest growing markets is prebiotics and probiotics.
 Between 2007 and 2012, the use of probiotics by adults quadrupled, and has only grown more since.
-Studies have shown that some of the major health benefits attributed to probiotics include improvement of gastrointestinal microflora balance, enhancement of immune system, reduction of serum cholesterol, treatment of digestive issues and much more.
-Healing the gut and balancing microbe diversity in search of health benefits have become a huge trend in the health and wellness industry.
+Studies have shown that some of the major health benefits attributed to probiotics include improvement of gastrointestinal microflora balance, enhancement of the immune system, support for digestive issues, and much more*.
+Caring for the gut and balancing microbe diversity in search of health benefits have become a huge trend in the health and wellness industry.

-Whether it’s a prescription from your doctor or an over the counter probiotic, there are countless options.
+Whether it’s a recommendation from your doctor or an over-the-counter probiotic, there are countless options.
 Before you rush out to buy pre and probiotics, you should probably learn a little more so you can make an informed decision and pick the probiotics that are right for your body.

 Prebiotics vs. Probiotics: What is the Difference?

-Probiotics are microorganisms that are intended to have positive health benefits when consumed or applied to your body.
+Probiotics are microorganisms that are intended to have positive health benefits when consumed.
 Probiotics can be found in food or in dietary supplements.

 Prebiotics are non-digestible food components that help stimulate the growth of your good gut bacteria*.
 Sometimes probiotics have a hard time colonizing your gut.
 Prebiotics help fertilize them, almost like fertilizing your lawn for lush, green, healthy grass.